callum-hart/immutable-styles/docsNext/advancedConcepts.md

 </a>
 ```

-This throws a compile time error – since on screens wider than 1000px the logo `font-size` is applied twice:
+Which throws a compile time error, since on screens wider than 1000px the logos `font-size` is applied twice:

 ```
 [Override Found]